 Qatar: Official and widely spoken languages

 In this vibrant area, language bridges tradition and modernity, shaping daily life.
 Arabic, the official language, remains central to cultural identity, while English facilitates global connections.
-This balance ensures that both heritage and progress thrive side by side2.
+This balance ensures that both heritage and progress thrive side by side.

 language in daily life